guidance-guarantee-programme/pension_guidance/content/divorce.en.md

 If you have a ‘protected payment’, the court could order that this is shared between you.
 This is an additional payment you may get on top of the full State Pension.

+##More information

+Find out more about [divorce and pensions](https://www.pensionsadvisoryservice.org.uk/about-pensions/when-things-change/when-relationships-end/divorce-dissolution-and-separation) or speak to a pension specialist from The Pensions Advisory Service on 0800 011 3797.